hyphanet/plugin-WebOfTrust/STYLE.md

 double z = Math.random() * 101.123;
 ```

-Here excess whitespace was manually inserted to align the numbers with each others across multiple
+Here excess whitespace was manually inserted to align the numbers with each other across multiple
 lines in order to stress their meaning, i.e. the common digits `123`.
 This cannot be done by strict rules because it depends on the semantics of the code, not on the
 mere syntax.